jhusak/jataricart/README.md

 __There are three memory versions of JatariCart (for now): 39SF0x0 based (JCart), 29F0x0 based (JCart A) and 28sf0x0 (JCart B).
 They are labelled as above.__

+__Look at the https://github.com/gienekp/menu4car project - if you want to make a bunch of games running from one JatariCart__

 This software is for use with my super simple flash cartridge (look into eagle catalog; no gals, only 3 74xx elements and some caps and resistors).
 Top side is that without elements.
 The purpose is wide-use, especially for commercially published games, because of tiny price.

 The banking scheme was chosen because it is very simple to handle with 3 raw TTL chips (and two double diodes acting as triple "or" gate in version 1MB).
 There is probably no simplier scheme, either in application or in handling by 6502 (only one instruction needed to change bank)